 The Music Centre on our North Ward Campus offers a rehearsal space containing a grand piano, electronic keyboards and computers with up-to-date composition software.

 Students involved in Music at Townsville Grammar School have a very strong sense of identity.
 The shared ownership of the resources, classes and music activities, together with leadership opportunities in a range of ensembles, mean that all students gain exceptional pastoral care and growth through their involvement in Music at the School.

-Curriculum Music at Townsville Grammar School is a timetabled/classroom subject compulsory for all students from Prep to Year 7.
-It is an elective option for students in Years 8 to 12.
+Curriculum Music at Townsville Grammar School is a timetabled/classroom subject studied by all students from Prep to Year 8.
+It is an elective option for students in Years 9 to 12.
 At all levels, it involves Performing, Composing and Analysing, with considerable emphasis on developing aural skills through singing and listening.
 Curriculum Music is an academically meritorious subject that entails aural, visual and kinesthetic ways of learning.
 The link between music education and academic and social development has been demonstrated in many studies and is now widely accepted among educational institutions.

 The School arranges regular performance opportunities for students involved in the Music Programme.
 These include:

 - Soirées and recitals for individual student performances each term

 - Annual Grammar Sings Choirs Concert

 - Annual Instrumental Ensembles Showcase